cilium/cilium/examples/kubernetes/addons/etcd-operator/README.md

 kubectl get Deployment --namespace kube-system kube-dns -o yaml | grep domain
 ```

-_Note: Make sure to remove the trailing dot from the from the domain set up in
+_Note: Make sure to remove the trailing dot from the domain set up in
 the options.
 For example, if the flag option is `cluster.local.` the cluster
 domain for the `gen-cert.sh` should be `cluster.local`_

 For reference, the cluster domain used in Kubernetes clusters by default is `'cluster.local'`